 My Pressure cooker Ribs with Memphis Style Rub is a real crowd pleaser and so easy to make in your Instant Pot!
+Unlike cooking on the grill or in the oven these pressure cooker ribs do not take all day and they are perfect and fall apart tender!

 Ingredients and Equipment for Pressure Cooker Ribs